Geiseltal (fossil deposit): Geographical location

 The Geiseltal, a peripheral area of the Central German Lignite Mining Area, is located about 20 km south of Halle (Saale) and about 10 km southwest of Merseburg in Saxony-Anhalt.
 It extends over a length of 15 km from west-northwest to east-southeast and over a width of 0.5 to 5 km.
 In the north it borders on the flat Merseburg red sandstone plateau, in the south on the Müchelner shell limestone plateau of the Querfurt-Freyburger Mulde.
 The River Geisel, which gives the valley its name, flows through the Geiseltal.
 It rises in St. Micheln near Mücheln from one of the largest springs in central Germany and drains after 19 km in Merseburgd via the Gotthardtsteiche into the Saale.
-Its catchment area is about 35 km².
+Its catchment area is about 35 km^{2}.

 Originally, the area of the Geiseltal was relatively flat, which can be explained by the Buntsandsteins spreading west of the Saale.
 In general, the heights in the eastern Geiseltal were around 100 meters above sea level, rising to 150 meters and more towards the west.
-However, the intensive activity of open-cast lignite minings has seriously altered the landscape, especially in the last 150 years, and in addition to the destruction of several villages, has also led to the shaping of an area of around 90 km² with the course of the Geisel river being shifted several times to the south.
+However, the intensive activity of open-cast lignite minings has seriously altered the landscape, especially in the last 150 years, and in addition to the destruction of several villages, has also led to the shaping of an area of around 90 km^{2} with the course of the Geisel river being shifted several times to the south.
 As a result of the renaturation of the later abandoned open-cast mines, larger lakes were created, which currently dominate the entire Geisel valley.
 The Südfeldsee and Runstedter See were created in the eastern and south-eastern Geiseltal as early as the second half of the 20th century, while in the western part the Geiseltalsee, one of the largest artificial lakes in Central Europe, was only completed in 2011.
 Today, the western and eastern Geiseltal valleys are separated by a tipping dam up to 140 m high, which, in addition to the current course of the Geisel River, also carries important transportation routes such as roads and railways.